B-Con/mute/Guidelines.md

 * List what domain(s) a rule was taken from.
 We need to know why a rule is on the list.
 * Keep the number of domain-specific rules to a minimum.
 Rules that are unique to a site are OK, but don't specify the domain unless necessary.
 This way it can work on other sites, perhaps ones that use the same content scheme.
 * Prefer general rules over specific ones.
 (The natural caution here is to avoid overly general rules that may catch elements used in other contexts.)
+* Don't block non-inline content.
+If comments are on a page by themselves, that's OK.
+Viewing them means the user sought them out.
+Our only concern are comments that are included alongside other content.
+* Avoid blacklisting domains for `#comments`.
+It's a very powerful rule and works in many places, but avoid using it unless necessary.
+(This applies so long as `#comments` remains a blacklist-only rule.)

 Developer Notes
 ===